openwisp/luci-openwisp/README.rst

 For a list of the latest built images, take a look at `downloads.openwisp.org
 <http://downloads.openwisp.org/luci-openwisp/>`_.

-If the SoC or OpenWRT (or LEDE) version you are using is not available, you have to compile the package, (see `Compiling luci-openwisp`_).
+If you need to compile the package yourself see `Compiling luci-openwisp`_.

 Configuration options
 ---------------------